 Yes, I love spending time in Los Angeles, but my other travelling passion is a stylish British countryside road trip.
 I’m just back from one in Yorkshire and the Lake District, where we actually managed to crash ours into a wall, leaving us without it until the end of the month.
 So, i’ve had cars on the brain recently and i’m currently planning another road trip to the North Yorkshire Dales in November.
 Hopefully this time we don’t have any collisions!
 I thought i’d share with you my favourite stylish cars for a UK countryside staycation.
+Whether that’s a scenic drive in Scotland or week doing all the best things to do in the Cotswolds.
 They are all available used too; since in the current climate, we are all looking to save money where we can.
+Buying a used car is a solution for that.

 Now Coronavirus has made international travel a little bit too risky, if not altogether out of the question; many of us have found ourselves looking closer to home for our holiday needs.
 Fortunately, the UK boasts plenty of incredible things to see and do – from sprawling countryside manor houses to windswept hiking trails.
+Let’s embrace this chance to have a UK staycation!
 Naturally, the city centres are the least fun places to be at times like this, which means that you’ll need to rely on a car to get from place to place over the course of the trip.
 Not only will you question what to pack for a UK road trip, but which used cars are best suited to this particular job and look quite chic too?
 Let’s consider a few worthy candidates…

 Citroen C4 Cactus